thomasabishop/eolas/Electronics/Digital_Circuits/Half_adder_and_full_adder.md

 ![](/img/full-adder-new.png)

-The diagram above is equivalent to the calculation taking place in the fours column
+The diagram above is equivalent to the calculation taking place in the fours column.
+It has received a carry from the twos column ($1 + 1$ results in $1$ as a carry) and then adds this together with its own inputs ($0$ and $0$).

 ```
   c_1